dapr/java-sdk/README.md

 ```

 ### Debug Java application or Dapr's Java SDK

 If you have a Java application or an issue on this SDK that needs to be debugged, follow the steps below:

 Install [Pen Load Balancer](https://sourceforge.net/projects/penloadbalancer/) or your preferred load balancer utility:
 ```sh
 sudo apt-get install pen
 ```
-Note: Pen is also available on Windows and MacOS.
+Note: Pen is also available on Windows in the link above.
+For MacOS, you will need to [build it from source code](https://github.com/UlricE/pen/wiki/Building-Pen-from-Git).

 Then run Dapr with the load balancer process listening on port 3001 and forwarding to port 3000.
 For Pen Load Balancer, it would be:
 ```sh